FAQ

 By Viewing Distance

-A useful rule of thumb: multiply pixel pitch (mm) × 1,000 to get the minimum comfortable viewing distance in millimeters.
-For example, P2.6mm provides a sharp image from approximately 2.6 meters (8.5ft) and beyond.
-At 30 feet of viewing distance, P3.9mm delivers equivalent quality at significantly lower rental cost.
+Multiply pixel pitch (mm) × 1,000 to get the minimum comfortable viewing distance in millimeters.
+P2.6mm delivers sharp images from approximately 2.6m (8.5ft) and beyond.
+At 30ft of viewing distance, P3.9mm is indistinguishable from P2.6mm — but costs 20–30% less to rent.
+Spend the difference on a larger screen, not finer pitch.

 Pixel Pitch Best Viewing Distance Recommended Wedding Use Cost Level